umbraco/UmbracoDocs/Umbraco-Cloud/Release-Notes/2022-09-19-ReleaseNotes.md

 Until now, Umbraco Cloud has been exclusively hosted in the West Europe region on Azure.
 Including **East US** as an option and offering regional hosting to agencies, partners, and end clients located or working in the US is a big milestone and enabler for Umbraco Cloud.

-You can easily select which region you would like to host your Umbraco Cloud project while creating a new Cloud project.
+You can select which region you would like to host your Umbraco Cloud project while creating a new Cloud project.

 ![USRegionRegistration](images/USRegionRegistration.gif)